 1. We can deal with objections (i) to (iv) in one fell swoop:

-i) The "ability to pay" argument highlights that Home-Owner-Ism is Blue Socialism.
+The "ability to pay" argument highlights that Home-Owner-Ism is Blue Socialism.
 In a free market capitalist system, everybody has to pay the same for the same services; we can't have a system where the government decides that favoured groups get certain things for free and that others have to pay through the nose; or even worse; favoured groups are given certain rights for free which they can sell on to unfavoured groups for inflated prices and to pocket the difference, but let's focus on The Poor Widow.

-iv) So the fourth claim is simply untrue, the situation simply does not arise.
+This claim is simply untrue, the situation simply does not arise.

 v) Skip to article on the long and ignoble history of The Poor Widow Bogey.

 2. "Elderly people won't be left with enough equity in their homes to pay for a nursing home"

 a) This is rank hypocrisy from the Home-Owner-Ists, because they consider it to be a scandal that anybody should be "forced" to sell their home to pay for their own long term care anyway, which is rather bizarre - whoever pays for the care, what is the point in keeping a house vacant for years on end if the owner has no intention of re-occupying it?
 And to the extent that people pay for their own care, why should it make any difference how they raise the money?

 b) For a given standard of care, somebody, somewhere has to pay it; a basic minimum standard of care for all who need it can be paid out of general taxation.
 The balance has to be paid either by the elderly person needing care or his heirs (whether in cash or by paying insurance premiums earlier in life) - and in fact the two are the same people.
 Every £1 spent on care means that the heirs inherit £1 less, why should all taxpayers be expected to pay for all nursing home costs to protect the inheritance of the few?